-I did my “last” interview today on Moody Radio’s program, “Choose this Day” with Nancy Turner.
-When Nancy asked me to tell the listeners about some of the most dangerous places that I have found myself in, my mind raced in a different direction than the interviews that I had done in the past.
+A while back, I did an interview with Moody Radio’s program, “Choose this Day”.
+When the host asked me to tell the listeners about the most dangerous places that I have found myself in, my mind raced to a place that I had not shared about in previous interviews.
 I told her that the most dangerous place I had been was the couch in my own living room.
 It may sound comical, but it’s true.

-Inherently, my couch is not a dangerous place…for me.
-But it is extremely dangerous for the millions of people in the world who are waiting for someone like you and I to fight for them.
+Inherently, my couch isn't a dangerous place…for me.
+But it is extremely dangerous for the millions of people in the world who are waiting for someone like you and me to fight for them.
 My couch is dangerous for me, because it tempts me to disengage from the mission that God has given me.
 My desire for comfort can easily outweigh the cause that God has set for me.